zeroc-ice/ice/ruby/BuildInstructionsLinuxOSX.md

     ruby-devel
     ruby-libs (RHEL)

-### Ice Development Kit

-You will need the Ice development kit for C++, which you can install as a binary distribution or compile from source yourself.

 ## Building the Ruby Extension

 The instructions for compiling the Ice extension assume that you have already